 - Is it a contract with a customer within the scope of the standard? - Certain contracts with customers outside the scope (e.g. Leases, Financial Instruments) - Are the required criteria for a contract met?

-Step 1: Step 2: Identify the Identify the contract with performance obligations in a customer the contract
+Step 2: Identify the performance obligations in the contract

 Step 2: Identify Performance Obligations

 Step 2: Identify the performance obligations in the contract

 - Identify the goods or services promised to a customer - Are goods and services distinct?